Badgerati/Pode/docs/Tutorials/Authentication/Methods/Bearer.md

 ## Middleware

-Once configured you can start using Bearer Authentication to validate incoming Requests.
+Once configured you can start using Bearer authentication to validate incoming Requests.
 You can either configure the validation to happen on every Route as global Middleware, or as custom Route Middleware.

-The following will use Bearer Authentication to validate every request on every Route:
+The following will use Bearer authentication to validate every request on every Route:

 ```powershell
 Start-PodeServer {